 Viola Alberti is an artist and a teacher.
 She studied and practices art, and experiments mainly with paint, film and mixed media creations.
 She uses visual arts as a means to promote children’s language development and critical thinking.
 She enrolled in the Art Psychotherapy Summer School at the University of Roehampton to deepen her knowledge on the subject.
 She is working on a portfolio of paintings, mixed media and photo editing.

-Francesca Ferrario is an artist and communication designer currently studying for a master’s degree in Web and Graphic Design at the Academy of Fine Arts, while she’s undertaking an internship at the creative communication agency “Metafore” in Cuneo, Italy.
+Francesca Ferrario is an artist and communication designer currently studying for a master’s degree in Web and Graphic Design at the Academy of Fine Arts.
 She collaborates as social media manager and content creator with local associations operating in tourism and territory promotion while working as a freelance illustrator.